hugopl/reviewit/README.md

 Notes:

   1. This will open a server on port 8080, see unicorn_rails --help for more info like running unicorn as a daemon.
-  2. This will tell rails to serve the assets, if you are using nginx or apache you will need to change `config.serve_static_assets` to false in config/environments/production.rb
+  2. The assets (fonts and images) wont show until you change `config.serve_static_assets` to false in config/environments/production.rb.

 ## Setting up your Project